rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 you need to [add a source secret](/core-concepts/secrets/source-secret) to access the repository contents.
 {{% notice info %}}
-The maximum size of the docker image is **10GB** for cloud deployment.
+The maximum size of a docker image for cloud deployment is **10GB**.
 {{% /notice %}}

 You may explicitly specify the absolute path of Dockerfile, or